DiUS/pact-workshop-dotnet-core-v3/readme.md

 Whilst contract testing can be applied retrospectively to systems, we will follow the [consumer driven contracts](https://martinfowler.com/articles/consumerDrivenContracts.html) approach in this workshop - where a new consumer and provider are created in parallel to evolve a service over time, especially where there is some uncertainty with what is to be built.

 This workshop should take from 1 to 2 hours, depending on how deep you want to go into each topic.
+It's based on the [Javascript version of the same workshop](https://github.com/pact-foundation/pact-workshop-js)

 **Workshop outline**:
 - [Prerequisites](#prerequisites)